 - i.
 Signed Cover letter with the following language:

-- · Certifies financial constraint
+- Certifies financial constraint

 - Certifies implementation of TCMs

 - Certifies categorically exempt projects

 - Certifies projects, as amended or modified, are consistent with the approved RTP/SCS

 - Pertinent Information

 - Summary of changes

 - ii.
 Narrative should be an explanation for each project and should include the following:

 - Project sponsor

 - FTIP Project ID

 - Product description

 - Route and Post Miles (State Projects only)

 - Reason for Change for any changes to funding/fund source: why did it change; why did the project cost increase or decrease; is the project still fully funded; does it have California Transportation Commission approval; were additional funds obtained; was there a schedule delay, a delay in getting approvals, materials, and/or funding sources; are new projects or programming, etc. being added and if so why and how much?

-2021 FEDERAL TRANSPORTATION IMPROVEMENT PROGRAM COUNTY TRANSPORTATION COMMISSION Amendment # Month Year (in \$000's) СТС Agency Project ID Title/Description Changes Requested Amendment Reason LOCAL HIGHWAYS SYSTEM 2021 FEDERAL TRANSPORTATION IMPROVEMENT PROGRAM COUNTY TRANSPORTATION COMMISSION Amendment # Month Year (in \$000's) СТС Agency Project ID Title/Description Changes Requested Amendment Reason State Highways System 2021 FEDERAL TRANSPORTATION IMPROVEMENT PROGRAM COUNTY TRANSPORTATION COMMISSION Amendment # Month Year (in \$000's) СТС Agency Project ID Title/Description Changes Requested Amendment Reason Transit System
+2021 FEDERAL TRANSPORTATION IMPROVEMENT PROGRAM COUNTY TRANSPORTATION COMMISSION Amendment # Month Year (in \$000's) СТС Agency Project ID Title/Description Changes Requested Amendment Reason LOCAL HIGHWAYS SYSTEM 2021 FEDERAL TRANSPORTATION IMPROVEMENT PROGRAM COUNTY TRANSPORTATION COMMISSION Amendment # Month Year (in \$000's) CTC Agency Project ID Changes Requested Amendment Reason 1 State Highways System 2021 FEDERAL TRANSPORTATION IMPROVEMENT PROGRAM COUNTY TRANSPORTATION COMMISSION 1 CTC Amendment # Month Year (in \$000's) Agency Project ID Amendment Reason and and Agency Project ID Title/Description Changes Requested Amendment Reason Transit System

 - iii.
 Financial Plan which demonstrates how each County TIP can be implemented in a fiscally constrained manner consistent with the RTP/SCS. - Under federal requirements, the FTIP shall include a financial plan that demonstrates how the approved TIP can be implemented (23 CFR Part 450.324(h)).
 As the basis for finding the SCAG region has the capacity to fund the FTIP, a financial plan is required when submitting 2021 County TIPs, administrative modifications and amendments.
-A description of the requirements for developing the Financial Plan is provided on page 140 of these Guidelines. - No funds should be over programmed (i.e., no red numbers) - Briefly explain any changes to the revenues - CMAQ and RSTP revenues do not change - iv.
-Back up documentation (i.e.: SHOPP, Fed earmarks, documentation of California Transportation Commission approval, Grouped Project Listing, Caltrans project listing, etc.) is needed for any changes to the following types of projects: - Projects with funding that is approved by California Transportation Commission - SHOPP and HBP projects - Projects approved in a Caltrans call for project - v.
-Grouped Project Listings match the amounts programmed for the grouped projects.
-Additional information on projects that can be grouped and submitted as grouped project lists can be found starting on page 77 of these Guidelines.
+A description of the requirements for developing the Financial Plan is provided on page 138 of these Guidelines. - No funds should be over programmed (i.e., no red numbers) - Briefly explain any changes to the revenues - CMAQ and RSTP revenues do not change - iv.
+Back up documentation (i.e.: SHOPP, Fed earmarks, documentation of California Transportation Commission approval, Grouped Project Listing, Caltrans project listing, etc.) is needed for any changes to the following types of projects: - Projects with funding that is approved by California Transportation Commission - SHOPP and HBP projects v.
+Grouped Project Listings